AkintolaRichard/API-Development-and-Documentation-project/README.md

 ## Trivia App

-Trivia App is a web application containing trivia game which a user can play and have fun.
+Trivia App is a web application containing a trivia game.

 ## Getting Started